-The decision to file for copyright registration is one many site owners seem to struggle with these days.
+Whether to file for copyright registration is one decision many site owners seem to struggle with these days.
 It ‘s hard to understand why.
 Registering a copyright is a smart move in just about every case.

 The creation of a “work” automatically conveys ownership in that work to the creator of it.
 The title of this concept is “common law” copyright.
 It is a relatively weak form of ownership from a legal perspective.
 Fortunately, registering a copyright with the Copyright Office can resolve this problem.